 Classic Pumpkin Pie With No Shrink Pie Crust

-This classic pumpkin pie is creamy, sweet and luscious!
+This classic pumpkin pie is creamy, sweet and luscious, with a homemade pie crust.
 It’s bursting with flavor and tastes delicious in this homemade no shrink pie crust, served with whipped cream or my pecan praline sauce or both.
 There are so many delicious ways to make pumpkin pie with many flavour options out there but if you are looking for a stand up, never disappoint classic perfect pumpkin pie than look no further.
 The crust is wonderfully tender and flaky and the filling is gently spiced and so rich and smooth.
 You will be savouring each bite.

 I came across a very interesting recipe recently by Christopher Kimball for a no shrink pie dough and was very excited to try it.
 I love baking pies and love a classic all butter pie crust but I am always looking for new recipes and extra techniques and tips to make my pie crusts even better.
 At first I looked at the recipe and was puzzled by the cornstarch mixture in it.
 Apparently adding this method and mixture to your dough is adopted from Japanese bread-baking.
 The technique and mixture of the cornstarch and water keeps the dough hydrated throughout the process.
 Take 3 tablespoons of water and a couple teaspoons of cornstarch, mix it, and stick it in the microwave for 30 seconds until it develops a gel-like texture.
 Then you chill it and pulse this gel into your piecrust’s dry ingredients before processing in the butter.
 The result is that the pie dough is well hydrated and easier to handle without being overly sticky.
 It rolled out like dream and was so easy to handle and shape and fit into my pie pan.
 It baked up beautifully and its a technique and crust I will defiantly be using over again.